lkn94/OpenHabEchoBinding/README.md

 - get last spoken voice command
 - change the volume of the alarm

-Also this binding includes the features to control your lights connected to your Echo device.
+Also this binding includes the features to control your lights connected to your Echo devices:

 - turn on/off your lights
 - change the color
 - control groups of lights or just single bulbs
+- receive the current state of the lights

+Restrictions:

+- groups can't receive their current color (multiple colors are possible)
+- lights can only receive their state every 30 seconds
+- turning on/off (or switch color, change brightness) will send a request for every single bulb in a group

 Some ideas what you can do in your home by using rules and other openHAB controlled devices: